-9 Abstract.
-Precipitation is a key climate variable that affects large parts of society, especially in 10 situations with excess amounts.
-Climate change projections show an intensified hydrological cycle through changes in intensity, frequency, and duration of precipitation events.
-Still, due to the 11 complexity of precipitation processes and theirits large variability in time and space, weather and 12 13 climate models struggle to represent precipitationit accurately.
-This study investigates the simulated 14 precipitation in Europe in available-range of climate model ensembles that cover a range of model 15 horizontal resolutions.
-The ensembles used are: Global climate models (GCMs) from CMIP5 and 16 CMIP6 (~100-300 km horizontal grid spacing at mid-latitudes horizontal resolution), GCMs from the 17 PRIMAVERA project at sparselow (~80-160 km) and densehigh (~25-50 km) grid spacingresolution 18 and CORDEX regional climate models (RCMs) at sparselow (~50 km) and densehigh (~12.5 km) grid 19 spacingresolution.
-The aim is to seasonally and regionally over Europe investigate the differences 20 between models and model ensembles in the representation of the precipitation distribution in its 21 entirety and through analysis of selected standard precipitation indices, for different seasons and 22 different regions of Europe.
-In addition, the model ensemble performances are compared to gridded 23 observations from E-OBS.
+Abstract.
+Precipitation is a key climate variable that affects large parts of society, especially in 9 10 situations with excess amounts.
+Climate change projections show an intensified hydrological cycle 11 through changes in intensity, frequency, and duration of precipitation events.
+Still, due to the complexity of precipitation processes and their large variability in time and space, climate models 12 13 struggle to represent precipitation accurately.
+This study investigates the simulated precipitation in 14 Europe in available climate model ensembles that cover a range of model horizontal resolutions.
+The ensembles used are: Global climate models (GCMs) from CMIP5 and CMIP6 (~100-300 km horizontal 15 16 grid spacing at mid-latitudes), GCMs from the PRIMAVERA project at sparse (~80-160 km) and dense 17 (~25-50 km) grid spacing and CORDEX regional climate models (RCMs) at sparse (~50 km) and dense $(\sim 12.5 \text{ km})$ grid spacing.
+The aim is to seasonally and regionally over Europe investigate the differences 18 between models and model ensembles in the representation of the precipitation distribution in its 19 20 entirety and through analysis of selected standard precipitation indices.
+In addition, the model ensemble 21 performances are compared to gridded observations from E-OBS.

 The impact of model resolution on simulated precipitation is evident.
-Overall, in all seasons and regions the largest differences between resolutions are seen for moderate and high precipitation rates, where the largest precipitation rates are contribution is seen in the RCMs with highest resolution (i.e. CORDEX 12.5 km) and smallestlowest in the CMIP GCMs.
-However, when compared to E-OBS the high-
+Overall, in all seasons and regions the largest differences between resolutions are seen for moderate and high precipitation rates, where the largest precipitation rates are seen in the RCMs with highest resolution (i.e. CORDEX 12.5 km) and smallest in the CMIP GCMs.
+However, when compared to E-OBS the high-resolution models most often overestimate high-intensity precipitation amounts, especially the CORDEX 12.5 km resolution models.
+An additional comparison to a regional data set of high-quality lends, on the other hand, more

-28 resolution models most often overestimate high-intensity precipitation amounts, especially the CORDEX 12.5 km resolution models.
-An additional comparison to a regional data set of high-quality 29 30 lends, on the other hand, more confidence to the high-resolution model results.
-The effect of resolution is larger for precipitation indices describing heavy precipitation (e.g. maximum one-day precipitation) 31 32 than for indices describing the large-scale atmospheric circulation (e.g. the number of precipitation days), especially in regions with complex topography and in summer when precipitation is 33 34 predominantly caused by convective processes.
-Importantly, the systematic differences between low 35 resolution and high resolution remain also when all data are regridded to common grids of $0.5^{\circ} \times 0.5^{\circ}$ and $2^{\circ} \times 2^{\circ}$ prior to analysis.
-This shows that the differences are effects of model physics and better 36 37 resolved surface properties and not due to the different grids on which the analysis is performed.
-38 PRIMAVERA high resolution and CORDEX low resolution give similar results as they are of similar 39 resolution.
+28 confidence to the high-resolution model results.
+The effect of resolution is larger for precipitation 29 indices describing heavy precipitation (e.g. maximum one-day precipitation) than for indices describing 30 the large-scale atmospheric circulation (e.g. the number of precipitation days), especially in regions with complex topography and in summer when precipitation is predominantly caused by convective 31 processes.
+Importantly, the systematic differences between low resolution and high resolution remain 32 also when all data are regridded to common grids of $0.5^{\circ} \times 0.5^{\circ}$ and $2^{\circ} \times 2^{\circ}$ prior to analysis.
+This shows 33 34 that the differences are effects of model physics and better resolved surface properties and not due to the 35 different grids on which the analysis is performed.
+PRIMAVERA high resolution and CORDEX low 36 resolution give similar results as they are of similar resolution.

-40 Within the PRIMAVERA and CORDEX ensembles there are clear differences between the low- and high-resolution simulations.
-Once reaching ~50 km the difference between different models is often 41 42 larger than between the low- and high-resolution versions of the same model.
-For indices describing 43 precipitation days and heavy precipitation the difference between two models can be twice as large as 44 the difference between two resolutions, in both the PRIMAVERA and CORDEX ensembles.
-Even 45 though increasinghigher resolution most often improves the simulated precipitation in comparison to observations, the inter-model variability is still large, particularly in summer when smaller scale 46 47 processes and inter-actions are more prevalent and model formulations (such as convective 48 parameterizations) become more important.
-The result of an RCM simulation depends on the driving 49 GCM, but the difference in simulated precipitation between an RCM and the driving GCM depends 50 more on the choice of RCM, and the model physics of that model, and less on the down-scaling itself; 51 as different CORDEX RCMs driven by the same GCM may give different results.
-The results presented 52 here are in line with previous similar studies.
-To these studies we add details about the spread between 53 resolutions and between models.
+37 Within the PRIMAVERA and CORDEX ensembles there are clear differences between the low- and high-resolution simulations.
+Once reaching ~50 km the difference between different models is often 38 39 larger than between the low- and high-resolution versions of the same model.
+For indices describing 40 precipitation days and heavy precipitation the difference between two models can be twice as large as 41 the difference between two resolutions, in both the PRIMAVERA and CORDEX ensembles.
+Even 42 though increasing resolution improves the simulated precipitation in comparison to observations, the 43 inter-model variability is still large, particularly in summer when smaller scale processes and inter-44 actions are more prevalent and model formulations (such as convective parameterizations) become 45 more important. .

-54 1 Introduction
+46 1 Introduction